What are the best Acids for Exfoliation on Sensitive Skin: AHA, BHA, or PHA?

 For extreme sensitivity conditions like Rosacea and Eczema, BHAs work best as inflammatory diminisher.

 The gentlest and most non-irritating acids are PHAs.
 The main reason is that they have large molecules that make it harder for the acids to penetrate the skin and exfoliate as hard as AHA and BHA do.

 A special feature of PHAs is that while gently exfoliating, they bind moisture, bring hydration, and act as antioxidants.
 They are a good choice for those who have sensitive skin and do not want to risk any potential irritation at all.
 PHAs are extracted mainly from milk and plants, common acids include: Lactobionic acid, Galactose & Gluconic acid.

 While acids are a great way to keep skin clear, some of us still prefer not to choose chemical exfoliation.
 This can be due to costs or simply a fear of risking potential over exfoliation or a flare up.
 The gentlest physical exfoliation available is simple, low risk and very cost effective: textiles.

-We recommend the Snow Fox Bamboo Pads for a daily, gentle exfoliation – you can do this with the Cooling Foam Cleanser or any cleanser, cleansing balm, oil or make up remover you have.
-To use, simply rub gently for a few extra seconds in circular motions, focusing on areas that you feel need more clarification (just as T zone, sides of nose, nasolabial folds).
+We recommend our Reusuable Bamboo Make Up Removal Pads, made of bamboo for a daily, gentle exfoliation – you can do this with the Cooling Foam Cleanser or any cleanser, cleansing balm, oil or make up remover you have.
+To use, simply rub gently for a few extra seconds in circular motions, focusing on areas that you feel need more clarification (just as T-zone, sides of nose, nasolabial folds).
 Bamboo has very tough tensile strength and harder fibers than cotton, which make for an effective natural exfoliation that is suitable for everyday use.
 The risk of irritation is minimal.